IzzyLVA/DoS/README.md

 ## Overview

-The **DDoS Stress Tester** is a Python-based tool designed to simulate network traffic to test the resilience of servers within controlled environments, such as your own local network or test lab.
+The **DoS Stress Tester** is a Python-based tool designed to simulate network traffic to test the resilience of servers within controlled environments, such as your own local network or test lab.
 It is strictly intended for **ethical and legal use only**.

 With the ability to adjust packet sizes, control threads, and limit packets per second (pps), this tool allows users to simulate a controlled stress test on a specified IP address to understand how it performs under heavy traffic conditions.